 The auditor of the Company is PricewaterhouseCoopers LLP, Chartered Professional Accountants ("PwC"), located at 1400-250 Howe Street, Vancouver, British Columbia V6C 3S7.
-The consolidated annual financial statements of the Company for the years ended December 31, 2020 have been audited by PwC.
-PwC has confirmed that they are independent of the Company within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulations.
+The consolidated annual financial statements of the Company for the years ended December 31, 2021 and 2020 have been audited by PwC.
+PwC has confirmed that they are independent with respect to the Company in compliance with the Chartered Professional Accountants of British Columbia Code of Professional Conduct.